Amanda Lear: Early life

-Lear's origins are unclear, with the singer providing different information about her background and keeping her birth year a secret from her long-term husband.
-Contested facts include her birth date and place, the gender she was assigned at birth, names and nationalities of her parents, and the location of her upbringing.
+Lear's origins are unclear, with the singer providing different information about her background and keeping her birth year a secret from her long-term husband Alain-Philippe.
+Contested facts include her birth date and place, the gender she was assigned at birth, names and nationalities of her parents and the location of her upbringing.
 Most sources claim 18 June 1939, including Bibliothèque nationale de France or 18 November 1939 to be her birth date, including GEMA.
-Her birth year, though, has variously been given as 1941, 1946, and 1950.
-During a 2010 interview with French newspaper Libération, Lear presented her identity card to the journalist, and it read: "born 18 November 1950 in Saigon".
-This date, however, appears to be a fabrication, as public records show that she began university in September 1964, and that she married in December 1965.
+Her birth year, though, has variously been given as 1941, 1946 and 1950.
+During a 2010 interview with French newspaper Libération, Lear presented her identity card to the journalist, which read: "born 18 November 1950 in Saigon".
 Georges Claude Guilbert claims, "Most biographers believe she was born in 1939, whatever she might declare to the contrary."

-As for her birthplace, Saigon and British Hong Kong appear to be most credible versions, but places like Singapore, Switzerland, and even Transylvania have been rumoured as the singer's birthplace.
-She was reportedly the only child of her parents, who later divorced.
-Most sources, including Lear's 1965 wedding certificate from the Chelsea registry office, confirm that her father was a French army officer (possibly of British origin).
-Her mother appears to have had a Russian-Asian background.
-According to the General Register Office for England and Wales, her birth surname was Tap.
+As for her birthplace, Saigon and British Hong Kong seemed to be the most credible, but Lear claimed origins in Singapore, Switzerland and even Transylvania.
+According to her book My Life with Dalí, she was the only child of her parents, who later divorced.
+Most sources, including Lear's 1965 wedding certificate from the Chelsea registry office, confirm that her father was a French army officer and that her surname at that time was Tap.
 According to the French Republic, her birth surname was Tapp.
-In a 1976 interview with Carmen Thomas for a German television show, Lear confirmed that her father was British and mother was Russian and that they both had died.
-However, she later claimed that her mother had a French background.
+In a 1976 interview with Carmen Thomas for a German television show, Lear stated that her father was British, her mother was Russian and that they both had died.
+However, Lear later stated in a 1978 interview that she had a younger brother, her mother was Mongolian and they were both living together in a small town in the Pyrenees on the French-Spanish border.
 In 2021, she confirmed she was born in Saigon.

 Lear allegedly grew up in the South of France and in Switzerland, or between London and Paris, or in Nice.
-She learned English, German, Spanish and Italian in her teens, and would use multilingualism in her professional life.
+She learned English, German, Spanish and Italian in her teens and would use multilingualism in her professional life.
 The academic Georges Claude Guilbert claims, "Linguists observe that she has a French accent when she speaks (and sings) in English".

-The Guardian, on 24 December 2000, summarized the information relating to these aspects of Lear's life as follows:
+The Guardian, on 23 December 2000, summarized the information relating to these aspects of Lear's life as follows: